-12 2 0 6 This course provides advanced applications and practical experience in the manufacturing of complex parts.
-Emphasis is placed on inspection, gaging, and the utilization of machine tools.
-Upon completion, students should be able to manufacture complex assemblies to specifications.
-RCC prerequisite: Take MAC-143.
+This course will introduce the fundamentals of measuring tools, tolerances and the basic set-up and operations of drill presses, lathes, and milling machines.
+Emphasis is placed on manufacturing standards and procedures used in welding, automotive, and engineering environments.
+Upon completion, students should be able to use measuring tools, perform basic machine operations, and apply manufacturing standards.
 (FA).
 National ID (CIP) 48.0503 Machine Shop Technology/Assistant.

-MAC-222 Advanced CNC Turning
+MAC-122 CNC Turning